Talk To Our Advisors

 Naming of a Partnership Firm

-a. the name should not be too much similar or identical with the name of an established company doing the same business.
+a.
+The name should not be too much similar or identical with the name of an established company doing the same business.

 b.
 The name does not include terms such as emperor, crown, empress, empire, or anything other than government approval or permission.